The department of Transport Science

-The Department of Transport Science consists of three divisions: Traffic and Logistics, Transport and Location Analysis, and Highway and Railway Engineering.
 We have excellent research and educational programmes in a range of areas concerning the future transport system.
 The Department collaborates closely with nationally and internationally leading research groups; with the Swedish Transport Administration, and other planning agencies; with the Swedish National Road and Transport Research Institute (VTI); and with industry.

 One important issue that cuts across many areas of research is how to achieve improved energy efficiency and reduced environmental impact from the transport sector - i.e. how we can foster a greener, safer and smarter transport system.